dftbplus/recipes/docs/transport/carbon2d-trans.rst

 charge transfer between atoms, i.e. whenever there are bonds between atoms with different chemical species or with different coordination numbers.
-In our case, we can expect a finite charge transfer between the C and H atoms at the edges, and an SCC component may be relevant.
+In our case, we can expect a finite charge transfer between the C and H atoms at the edges, and an SCC component may be relevant due to this charge transfer.
 While in the previous sections, we have only considered the non-SCC component :math:`H^{0}`, in the next sections we will compute the same calculation by including the correction given by the shifts :math:`H^{\text{shift}}`.

 Note that the equilibrium SCC problem can be tackled in two ways: we could apply the Landauer-Caroli to an SCC Hamiltonian taken, for example, from a periodic calculation (i.e. uploading the SCC component), or we can solve the problem as a full NEGF setup with 0 bias.
 The code flow is currently such that this second procedure has to be used (however, the first technique will be available in future release).
-Therefore we will need to learn to set the input related to two other components of the NEGF machinery: the real space Poisson solver and the Green function density matrix.
+Therefore we will need to learn to set up the input related to two other components of the NEGF machinery: the real space Poisson solver and the Green's function solution of the density matrix.

 In this way we will introduce a first complete input file.
 It is important, from a didactic point of view, to be clear that as long as the applied bias is zero